Skip to main content

 export const QUEUE_BUDGET = 1_048_576; // 1 MB default

-If you exceed it, rtc.io fires 'error' on the channel with a clear message:
+If you exceed it, the chunk is dropped (not buffered), send() returns false, and rtc.io fires 'error' on the channel with a clear message:

-RTCIOChannel: queue budget exceeded — wait for 'drain' before sending more
+RTCIOChannel: queue budget exceeded — chunk dropped, wait for 'drain' and retry

 You can raise it per-channel if you have headroom and want more buffering: